Villenny/timeApi-go/README.md

+# Debugging with the fake time event log
 - One of the key features of the fake, is that it allows you to get the serialized list of timer events, including the ability to inject your own events, and then assert the count is what you expect.

 - In the event the assertion fails you will get something like this: